Yalfoosh/AIPR/dz/dz-01/README.md

-# Analiza i projektiranje računalom: 1. laboratorijska vježba
+# Analiza i projektiranje računalom: 1. domaća zadaća

 ## Instalacija